eradszewski/flux-video-stream-service/README.md

 Video streaming implemented with Spring WebFLux.

-> All videos should be placed in the videos directory.
+> All videos should be placed in the video directory.

 How to run:
 -
 - Clone the project
+- create a video folder inside of the Project
 - in your terminal `cd path/to/directory`
 - run `./mvnw spring-boot:run`